 At the heart of Rivigo’s operations is an obsession with data and technology.

 Every Rivigo truck is rigged with at least three sensors that monitor fuel consumption and a vehicle’s vitals such as coolant level and GPS information.
-Besides, each driver also has a smartphone app which relays data back to the company’s operations centre.
-“We use that data to process reports and then push out that report into the field,” Garg explained.“With tech and data you can scale things up.
-You can get to 100,000 trucks, you can get to 500,000 trucks, you can get to any number.”
+Besides, each driver also has a smartphone app which relays data back to the company’s operations centre. ”We use that data to process reports and then push out that report into the field,” Garg explained.

 This real-time monitoring is central to maintaining efficiency across the entire network.
 Keeping tabs on fuel levels in vehicles, for instance, is critical because Rivigo trucks are handed over from one driver to another at regular intervals, which increases the possibility of pilferage.
 “So, unless you have a very solid solution for fuel management using tech and data, you’ll not be able to get the best mileage,” Garg said.
 Similarly, if a driver makes an unscheduled stop during his section of a relay, it can make the entire sequence of subsequent handovers go awry.